ShivanshTiwari01/Restaurant-Application/README.md

 ## Restaurant Application

-- This is Full stack Restaurant app built using MERN Stack.
-I have created my own server using NodeJS and ExpressJS and MongoDB(noSQL database) as database to store the information.
+- This is Full Stack Restaurant Application built using MERN Stack

+- I have created backend server using NodeJS,ExpressJS and MongoDB(noSQL database) as database to store the information.

-- App is designed to use for a particular restaurants with franchise so the customers can choose there nearest location.
+- App is designed to use for a particular restaurant with franchise so the customers can choose there nearest location.

-- Customers can reserver tables on a particular date and time using valid email and phone number.
+- Customers can reserve tables for a particular date and time using valid email and phone number.

 ### To run the app